 Breaking your phone or tablet is never fun, especially when it means hunting down a questionable repair store to get it fixed.
 If you are an AT&T customer with one of the carrier's device insurance plans, you're in luck.
 Starting November 15, you will be able to get your device's screen repaired through AT&T.

 The new repair service is available to everyone on AT&T with the Mobile Insurance, Mobile Protection Pack, Mobile Protection Pack for Business, or Multi-Device Protection Pack programs.
 Once you fork over the $89 deductible, a certified technician from Asurion will come to you and fix your device on the spot.
-AT&T also offers a 12-month warranty on all repairs.
-Read More
+AT&T Read More

 At this year's Mobile World Congress in Barcelona, three Android smartphone unveilings really did stand above the rest: Sony's Xperia Z2, LG's G Pro 2, and Samsung's Galaxy S5.